mhinz/vim-galore/README.md

 Actually, most colorschemes are really 2 colorschemes!
 The example above sets colors via `ctermbg` and `guibg`.
 The former definition will only be used if Vim was started in a terminal emulator, e.g. xterm.
-The latter will be used in graphical environments like gVim.
+The latter will be used in graphical environments like gVim or when you enable true colors (24bits) support in terminal Vim by using `set termguicolors`.

-If you ever happen to use a certain colorscheme in Vim running in a terminal emulator and the colors don't look like the colors in the screenshot at all, chances are that the colorscheme only defined colors for the GUI.
+If you ever happen to use a certain colorscheme in Vim running in a terminal emulator and the colors don't look like the colors in the screenshot at all, chances are that the colorscheme only defined colors for the GUI _in case of older Vim versions_ or in can you are running Vim `7.4.1830` or Neovim you didn't enable true colors in your `.vimrc`

+Many people think that running Vim in the terminal won't give you nice color support for themes like normal editors, but this is not the case anymore.

+For more info on this you can check `:h termguicolors`.

 I use [gruvbox](https://github.com/morhetz/gruvbox) for the GUI and [janah](https://github.com/mhinz/vim-janah) for the terminal.